Genusbiz/docs/developers/defining-the-application-model/forms/views/desktop-controls/common-control-properties.md

 <td>

-<span style="FONT-WEIGHT: normal">The control is enabled.
+The control is enabled.
 If not enabled, the control is dimmed and read only.
 If the control that is not enabled is a [container](containers.md), all the controls in the container control is set not enabled.
-See also **Read Only** <span style="FONT-WEIGHT: normal">above.
+See also **Read Only** above.

 **Yes**